ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/bat-object.md

 ---
-title: [!DNL Marketo Measure] Attribution Touchpoint Object
+title: "[!DNL Marketo Measure] Attribution Touchpoint Object"
 description: This is an overview and clear definition of what is a [!DNL Marketo Measure] [!UICONTROL Attribution Touchpoint].
 role: User
 level: Beginner